Drassil/git-wiki-theme/docs/Create-a-Script.md

 # Script vs module

 On AzerothCore, we don't really use the usual scripts like in other emulators.
 Instead, we work with modules which are way more practical to use.
-See https://github.com/azerothcore/azerothcore-wotlk/wiki/Create-a-Module
+See Create-a-Module

 # Scripts